SlimeTraditionalTranslation/Slimefun-Main-Wiki/translate/tw/Overview/Expanding-the-Wiki.md

 ![Upload files button](https://raw.githubusercontent.com/Slimefun/Slimefun-Wiki/master/images/github-tutorial-upload-image.png)

 Make sure that all your images use the PNG image format and have proper names.
 The names should be in lower case, contain no spaces and use hyphens to seperate words.
 Examples: "enhanced-crafting-table.png", "gold-pan-usage.png", "exoticgarden-apple-tree.png".
-The names should be in lower case, contain no spaces and use hyphens to seperate words.
-Examples: "enhanced-crafting-table.png", "gold-pan-usage.png", "exoticgarden-apple-tree.png".

 Drag and drop the images you want to upload onto the grey area and hit "Commit changes".